Global Career Guide

 The idea, “The customer is god (The customer comes first)” is practiced for a very long time.
 There are customers who will get mad if a perfect service does not happen, and there are stores that reflect on the error too much.

 I believe OMOTENASHI (Hospitality) is a belief that is not standardized.
-I believe the basic of Omotenashi (Hospitality) is a practice when one welcomes the customer with their own unique personality.
+I believe the basis of Omotenashi (Hospitality) is a practice when one welcomes the customer with their own unique personality.

 In 2020, the Olympics will be hosted in Tokyo.
 Which is very delightful, until then, as a Japanese I hope the service industry will remember the real Omotenashi (Hospitality), not the misunderstood one.

-“OMOTENASHI” is one of the important factors to create the Japanese society, which many foreigners compliment on.
+“OMOTENASHI” is one of the important factors to create the Japanese society, which many foreigners complement on.
 There are many things that the Japanese did not know as well.

-I have read it somewhere before, but the practice/culture of “Omotenashi (Hopitality)”started more than 400 years ago, it is when Japan was in the Edo Era.
+I have read it somewhere before, but the practice/culture of “Omotenashi (Hospitality)” started more than 400 years ago, it is when Japan was in the Edo Era.

-There are many that may know but, “Edo” is the predecessor of Tokyo, and also described as the era when Japan`s own popular culture blossomed.
-In the past, Kyoto was the center of Japanese government.
-From Kyoto, the Shogun opened up Edo, and many people gathered, and started the culture.
+There are many that may know but, “Edo” is the predecessor of Tokyo, and is also described as the era when Japan`s own popular culture blossomed.
+In the past, Kyoto was the center of the Japanese government.
+From Kyoto, the Shogun opened up Edo, and many people gathered and started the culture.

 The common ones are “Kasakashige” “Shichisan no michi”.